Azure/fta-architecturalreview/articles/introduction.md

 Look for the following information at a minimum:

 ### Scope
 What solution is being reviewed?
 What is it called?

-### Purposes
-What are the high level functional requirements, what does the solution do?
+What are the high level components of the solution that are in-scope of the review?

-### Success Criteria
-What does the solution need to do to achieve the purposes and how does it need to do it, including availability and non-functional requirements.

-### Stakeholders
-Are there other (internal or external) customers involved with an SLA too?

-Here are some more sample questions to ask to help with item 2 in order to gain an understanding into the purpose of the solution

 * What is the purpose of the solution from a business perspective?
 What does it do?
 Why is it needed?
 * What is the origin of the solution?
 Is it a Lift and Shift, refactored for the cloud, or born in the cloud application?

+### Purposes
+What are the high level functional requirements, what does the solution do?
 * What are the availability, uptime and business continuity requirements for the solution?
 * Why is an architectural review required?
 Has there been a recent outage, or is this proactive architectural planning?

+### Success Criteria
+What does the solution need to do to achieve the purposes and how does it need to do it, including availability and non-functional requirements.
 * How many users (total and concurrently active will use the solution?
 How are they geographically distributed?
 * How many operations/messages per second must the solution handle?
 Is there any seasonality to usage of the solution?
+* Are there any internal policies, legal, or compliance considerations to note as part of your architectural design?

+### Stakeholders
+Are there other (internal or external) customers involved with an SLA too?
 * Who designed the solution originally?
 In-house design, third party?
-* Are there any internal policies, legal, or compliance considerations to note as part of your architectural design?

 ## Do the Architectural Review

-This is the main focus of the review.
-For a high level review it is a review of the architecture against the pillars of software quality.
-For a detailed solution review, the detailed review guidance may be needed and much more depth of an engineer's knowledge.
-The aim for this section is to review whether the solution would meet the requirements stated and if there are any common pitfalls embedded in the architecture.
+This is the main focus of the session.
+For a "high level" review it is a review of the architecture against the pillars of software quality and will use more of the soft skills that an architect would have.
+For a "detailed solution" review, the detailed review guidance linked to below may additionally be needed and the activity will use much more of the depth of an engineer's knowledge in a specific area.

+Regardless, of the type of review, the aim for this section is to consider whether the solution would meet the requirements stated and if there are any common pitfalls embedded in the architecture.

 ### Review Areas